 Our control over the Firstleap franchisees is based on contractual agreements, which may not be as effective as direct ownership and potentially makes it difficult for us to manage the franchisees.
 We do not have direct control over their service quality, and do not directly recruit, manage and train their employees.
 As a result, we may not be able to successfully monitor, maintain and improve the performance of the Firstleap franchisees and their employees.
 However, they carry out the Firstleap tutoring services and directly interact with students and their parents.
 In the event of any delinquent performance by the Firstleap franchisees and their employees, we may suffer from business reduction as well as reputational damage.
-In the event of any unlawful or unethical conduct by the Firstleap franchisees and/or their employees, we may suffer financial losses, including disagreement or dispute with us, or failure to maintain requisite approvals, licenses or permits or to comply with other governmental regulations.
+In the event of any unlawful or unethical conduct by the Firstleap franchisees and/or their employees, we may suffer financial losses, incur liabilities and suffer reputation damage.
+Meanwhile, a franchisee may suspend or terminate its cooperation with us voluntarily or involuntarily due to various reasons, including disagreement or dispute with us, or failure to maintain requisite approvals, licenses or permits or to comply with other governmental regulations.
 We may not be able to find alternative ways to continue to provide the tutoring services formerly covered by such franchisee, and our student/parent satisfaction, reputation and financial performance may be adversely affected.